by Susie Murphy, BSc ( Hons ) RGN RM aquanatal professional level 3 specialist pre postnatal. Medical Acupuncturist.

 Keeping fit and active during pregnancy can help you to adjust to the changes your body is undergoing as you approach your due date.
 Staying healthy and active can also help you to cope with the demands of labour and to recover more quickly once your baby is born.

-Aquanatal classes offer a holistic workout in water led by a specialist instructor.
-The classes can offer an enjoyable way to remain active in pregnancy and are really beneficial in the following ways for pregnant women who also experiencing PGP symptoms:
+Aqua natal classes offer an holistic workout in water led by a specialist instructor.
+They can offer an enjoyable way to remain active in pregnancy and are really beneficial in the following ways to pregnant women who also experiencing PGP symptoms:

-- Relieving trigger points.
+Relieving trigger points.
 Women with PGP often experience painful trigger points (small contraction knots within muscle) in the gluteus muscles resulting from tension caused by pubic pain.
-In aquanatal sessions there is always a static stretching phase to prepare the muscles for the next exercise.
-This can be of great relief because the muscles benefit from moving rather than remaining in a jarring, tense state (acupuncture can also be very useful in releasing these trigger points or knots).
+In aqua natal sessions there is always a static stretching phase to prepare the muscles for the next exercise.
+This can be of great relief because the muscles benefit from moving rather than remaining in a jarring, tense state (acupuncture and manual therapy can be very useful in releasing these triggers or knots).

-- Appropriate movements.
-Aquanatal workouts under the supervision of a properly trained teacher will include only those exercises that are appropriate during pregnancy.
-For example, deep squats, wide leg side step, plyometric jumps and twists are not considered appropriate because they could cause strain or injury.
+Appropriate movements.
+Aqua natal workouts under the supervision of a properly trained teacher, will include only those exercises that are appropriate during pregnancy.
+For example, deep squats, wide leg side step, ply metric jumps and twists are not considered appropriate because they could cause strain or injury.

 NB Susie Murphy and colleague, Sue Baines have written a book on this topic which is aimed at healthcare professionals but would also be suitable for women interested in learning more.
 See: Aquatic Exercise for Pregnancy by Baines & Murphy S M&K publishing 2010.